Try to pick subset of scenario start positions that are uniformly distributed

 4. Let Freeciv analyze the map for a fair, random distribution of civilizations without regard to the scenario-specified starting positions.

-#5 Updated by Jacob Nevins 28 days ago
+#5 Updated by Jacob Nevins about 1 year ago

 I think that's overambitious.
 Bear in mind that start position selection is already balancing a number of constraints (such as nation affinity) and doing an imperfect job of it; increasing the number of combinations is just going to make it more flakey.